codeape2/netmockery/netmockery/documentation.md

 * ``replacements``: TODO: Document.
 Not used for the forward request response creator.
 * ``delay``: If set, netmockery waits for the specified number of seconds before returning the response to the client.

+### Defaults

+Default ``contenttype`` and ``charset`` can be configured by endpoint and for the entire endpoint collection.

+To set defaults for an endpoint, create a ``defaults.json`` file inside the endpoint directory (i.e. in the same directory as ``endpoint.json``).

+To set global defaults, create a ``defaults.json`` file in the endpoint collection directory (i.e. in the endpoint collection root directory).

+Example ``defaults.json`` file:

+    {
+      "contenttype": "application/xml",
+      "charset": "ascii"
+    }

+If ``contenttype`` and/or ``charset`` is set on an individual request creator, it will override the defaults.
+Defaults defined on the endpoint level overrides defaults on the endpoint collection level.

+If no defaults are used, the default for ``charset`` is utf-8.
+There is no default for ``contenttype``.
+See also the section "HTTP Response encoding and the Content-Type header".

 ### Encodings